Acequo/Acequo.github.io/_posts/2025-10-16-performatively-run-a-llm-locally.md

 ---
 layout: post
-title: "performatively run a llm locally"
+title: "Effectively do technical analysis"
 category: example
 ---

-<span style="color:white"> Want to run performatively a LLM on your phone just like me?
+<span style="color:white"> Want to effectively do technical analysis on your the fly just like me?

 Here’s how..</span>

 <p align="center">